sinbadxiii/cphalcon-auth/README.md

 The `attempt()` method will return `true` if the authentication was successful.
 Otherwise, `false` will be returned.

-### Specifying additional credentials
+### Specifying additional conditions

-You can also add additional request credentials in addition to the user's email/username and password.
+You can also add additional query conditions in addition to the user's email/username and password.
 To do this, simply add the request conditions to the array passed to the `attempt()` method.
 For example, we can check if a user is marked as "is_published":
 ```php
 $username = $this->request->getPost("username");
 $password = $this->request->getPost("password");